Keeping your personal data safe

 What if I wish to withdraw my consent?

-How do I opt out of electronic marketing?
+How do I remove my consent to electronic marketing?

-If you’ve given us your consent, we may use the information we’ve collected about you to send you marketing offers and news about our services using various channels such as mail, phone, email and SMS.
-We won’t sell your personal information to other organisations outside of Eden Scott for marketing purpose.
+If you’ve given us your consent, we may use the data we’ve collected about you to send you marketing offers and news about our services using various channels such as mail, phone, email and SMS.
+We won’t sell your personal data to other organisations outside of Eden Scott for marketing purpose.

 If you prefer not to receive any future marketing communications you can remove your consent at any time by writing to or sending an email to our Director, Lindsey Boxall.

 Nothing in this notice affects our professional obligation to keep the affairs of our clients confidential.

 This Privacy Notice was last updated on 10 June 2019.
 It is published on our website https://www.edenscott.com.
 Your continued use of our website indicates your consent to any changes we make to this notice but please continue to visit this page to view any updates.

 You have the right to make a complaint about anything regarding the processing, storage, retention of your data.
 We would hope to resolve any complaint internally and if you would like to lodge a complaint with us in the first instance please contact Lindsey Boxall, email@example.com.

 However, you also have the right to lodge a complaint at any time to the Information Commissioner (ICO) in respect of our processing of your personal data.
 Information can be found at www.ico.org.uk.